Philippa Spurway Interior Architect

 Vlado, Stefan & I in a Meeting

-Vlado is telling me the original roof of this terrace needs to be completely rebuilt as the timber originally used is not strong enough anymore.
+Vlado is informing me that the original roof of the terrace must now be entirely rebuilt because the timber originally used is no longer structurally sound.

 1ABB4FF2-E1EC-4D30-BD00-8931ED5105D8_1_201_a